-NCache tracks changes in database using notifications received from SQL Server about changes in database.
-Internally NCache registers for these data change notifications and receives notifications from database in case of any change in the registered query result set.
-On the basis of these received notifications, cache invalidates the corresponding data and removes it from cache.
+NCache tracks changes in the database using notifications received from SQL Server about changes in the database.
+Internally, NCache registers for these data change notifications and receives notifications from the database in case of any change in the registered query result set.
+On the basis of these received notifications, the cache invalidates the corresponding data and removes it from the cache.

 Step 1: Enable Broker Service

 Notifications must be enabled in the SQL Server database for NCache.
 Unlike time based expirations, where data is invalidated by the cache clean up thread on a configurable interval, NCache removes the corresponding data as soon as it receives notifications from the database.
 For further details on enabling the query notifications and the supported queries for event notifications, refer to the Microsoft Documentation linked below.

 Enable the service broker in SQL Server before NCache can use SQL Cache Dependency.
 This allows SQL Server to send event notifications to NCache to let it know that data has changed in the database.
 In order to verify that the broker is running, properties in the database server can be checked using SQL Management Studio or you can use the following query to verify that: